jingyuyao/tactical-adventure/readme.md

 # Project structure & guidelines
 The game follows MVC and uses the command pattern to communicate between different components.

+## Dependency injection
+WHAT IF WE DONT CREATE NEW LEVELS?

 ## Big picture
 Model is constructed by the data package.
 The model is then used to create the view which attaches observers to the model to listen for changes.